-Kirstin McTaggart: Ms. McTaggart joined the Manager in July 2017 and is the Chief Compliance Officer and Chief Administrative Officer of the Manager.
-Prior to joining the Manager, Ms. McTaggart was Chief Compliance Officer of Sprott Asset Management LP since April 2007.
-Ms. McTaggart currently also serves as the Corporate Secretary of the general partner of the Manager.
-Ms. McTaggart has accumulated over 32 years of experience in the financial and investment industry.
-Prior to joining Sprott in April 2003, Ms. McTaggart spent five years as a Senior Manager at Trimark Investment Management Inc., where her focus was the development of formal compliance and internal control policies and procedures.
+Kirstin McTaggart: Ms. McTaggart is a founding principal and Partner of Ninepoint.
+Ms. McTaggart currently also serves as the Corporate Secretary of the general partner of Ninepoint.
+Ms. McTaggart has accumulated over 30 years of applicable experience in the financial and investment industry.
+Ms. McTaggart is responsible for the oversight of compliance, product launches, internal control policies, procedures and Human Resources.
+Prior to joining Ninepoint, Ms. McTaggart was Chief Compliance Officer of Sprott Asset Management LP ("SAM", OSC registrant) since April 2003 as well as the CCO and COO at Sprott Private Wealth LP ("SPW", IIROC registrant).
+Ms. McTaggart was instrumental in the creation of Sprott Physical Trusts listed on NYSE ARCA and TSX.
+Prior to joining SAM in 2003, Ms. McTaggart spent five years as a Senior Manager at Trimark Investment Management Inc., where her focus was the development of formal compliance and internal control policies and procedures.